-- All graduate awards are tenable only for the Regular Session (September - April). - All awards are credited to the student's tuition account.
-Some awards may be made in two installments; one half at the beginning of Fall Term (Sept.) and the other half at the beginning of Winter Term (Jan.). - The University does not guarantee any awards other than those created from University funds.
+- 1. All graduate awards are tenable only for the Regular Session (September April). - 2.
+All awards are credited to the student's tuition account.
+Some awards may be made in two installments; one half at the beginning of Fall Term (Sept.) and the other half at the beginning of Winter Term (Jan.). - 3.
+The University does not guarantee any awards other than those created from University funds.
 Awards that are the gifts of donors are awarded only after the funds have been received. - 4.
-An award is not granted if there is no eligible candidate. - The University retains the right not to administer awards which in its opinion are not in the University's best interests. - 6.
+An award is not granted if there is no eligible candidate. - 5.
+The University retains the right not to administer awards which in its opinion are not in the University's best interest. - 6.
 No student may receive an award for achievement in a particular course if the earned letter grade is less than "B" (3.0). - 7.
-An award may be deferred for one year if approved by the Scholarship Committee, provided the student can present good and sufficient reason for the deferment.
-The student must advise the Scholarship Office by August 1st of the following year if he/she wishes to receive the award. - February and October graduates are eligible for awards conferred during the following Spring Convocation if they have met the normal requirement of registration in a minimum of 24 credit hours in their final year. - In the case of a tie for highest standing in a subject, priority is given to the student majoring in the field.
-If both students are majors, the award may be shared. - 10.
-The Senate Scholarship Committee may use an Award Point System to break a tie for an award if necessary.
-The Award Point System is as follows: A+ = 10; A = 9; A- = 8; B+ = 7; B = 6; B- = 5; C+ = 4; C = 3; C- =2; D = 1; F = 0. - 11.
+The Senate Scholarship Committee may use as an Award Point System to break a tie for an award if necessary.
+The Award Point System is as follows: A+ = 10; A = 9; A- = 8; B+ = 7; B =6; B- = 5; C+ = 4; C = 3; C- =2; D = 1; F = 0. - 8.
 In the awarding of Gold and Silver Medals, a runner-up may be considered for an Honorable Mention if he or she has a grade point average within .05 of the student awarded the medal.